semiologic/sem-reloaded/readme.txt

 Tested up to: 3.6
 Stable tag: trunk

-The Semiologic theme, reloaded for WordPress.
+The Semiologic theme, Reloaded for WordPress.

 == Description ==

-The Semiologic theme, reloaded for WordPress.
+The Semiologic theme, Reloaded for WordPress.

 = Help Me! =